Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

 Intercollegiate Transfer to the College of Arts and Sciences

-Students wishing to transfer from another college of the University or from baccalaureate continuing education programs of the evening school must file an academic petition, together with a transcript, with the appropriate chairperson and the Dean of Sciences by November 1 for spring semester transfer and by April 1 for fall semester transfer.
-Students are referred to University policies concerning intercollegiate transfers, which appear elsewhere in this publication under the heading Academic Policies: Change of Major with Intercollegiate Transfer for further procedural details.
-Records of students who are approved for transfer are reviewed by the Office of the Dean of the College of Sciences and, irrespective of grades previously received in other college programs, all courses that may not be applied to college or program requirements are deleted from the student’s cumulative grade-point average.
+Students wishing to transfer from another college of the university or from baccalaureate continuing education programs of the evening school must file an academic petition, together with a transcript, with the appropriate chairperson and the dean of sciences by November 1 for spring semester transfer and by April 1 for fall semester transfer.
+Students are referred to university policies concerning intercollegiate transfers, which appear elsewhere in this publication under the heading Academic Policies: Change of Major with Intercollegiate Transfer for further procedural details.
+Records of students who are approved for transfer are reviewed by the Office of the Dean of the Kennedy College of Sciences and, irrespective of grades previously received in other college programs, all courses that may not be applied to college or program requirements are deleted from the student’s cumulative grade-point average.

 The curricula for the Bachelor of Science degrees do not prescribe patterns of courses for specific vocational goals.
 The students in these programs receive a broad general education in the sciences that will prepare them for further study in professional fields at the graduate level.
 Students planning to enter professional fields should seek the advice of faculty advisors in the area in which they are interested, as listed below.